 WebActionand reference it in the

 RoleTypeUiConfigin your UiMetaModel.
-Then open it in Command Center.
+Then open it in NEO.
 As you can see below, you get the create page with the fields that were specified in the

 - Execute the create action, you should see the detail page-load with a success message: